turboapps/docs/reference/command_line/commit.md

 #### Startup file

 To alter the selected startup file, apply the new value with `--startup-file` parameter.
-To alter argument to the selected startup file, apply one or more values with `--arg` parameter.
+To alter argument to the selected startup file, apply one or more values after `--args` flag.

 #### JSON output